popsim-consortium/demes-python/docs/introduction.md

 ## Motivation

-Simulation is central to population genetics studies, and there are many great software out there for simulating sequencing data or computing expectations of diversity statistics under a wide range of demographic scenarios.
+Simulation is central to population genetics studies, and there are many great software packages out there for simulating sequencing data or computing expectations of diversity statistics under a wide range of demographic scenarios.
 This requires writing a formal description of the demographic model.
 Generally, each simulation software has its own syntax and style for defining the demography -